How to Tell if Wood is Pressure Treated? 8 Simple Ways

 If the lumberyard worker isn’t around to show you which is which, there are several things that you can check.
 Even if you find some scrap wood, there are still some simple ways you can determine whether it’s treated or not.

-How to Tell if Wood is Pressure Treated?
-The 8 Possible Ways
+The 8 Ways to Tell if Wood is Pressure Treated

 1. Consult the Fact Sheet

 If you’re still at the lumber yard, this is one of the easiest ways to check.
 Often the fact sheet is posted near the stack.
 If not, you can request to see it to confirm what type of wood it is.
 This sheet will tell you things such as species and include any chemicals used.
 The presence of copper and tebuconazole are two chemicals that tell you it’s treated.

 With an experienced eye, you can often tell just by looking at the wood if it’s treated.
 This is especially useful if you’ve found some scrap wood to use.
 If it’s not too badly weathered, a faint olive green is a common color for treated wood—sometimes it can be brown too, so you have to be careful.

 If the wood is gray and weathered, carefully cut into it a little bit on an angle.
 This will give you an accurate look at the actual color.

 Sometimes, a good sniff is all you need if there’s no written information available and the color doesn’t offer enough clues.
 Untreated wood should have a natural, outdoorsy smell—similar to what you’d smell walking through the forest.

 But if it’s treated, it will often have a strong, chemical-like smell.
 Typically it’s unpleasant.
 However, chromated copper arsenate-treated (CCA) wood doesn’t have a smell.
 In 2003, the use of CCA-treated lumber was banned from many applications.
 If you suspect the wood may be that old, smelling won’t be a sufficient test.